 1. Nutrient Supplementation

-One of the biggest uses of biotechnology is the infusion of nutrients into food in situations such as aid.
-Therefore, it provides food with heavy nutrients that are necessary in such situations.
-An example of this application is the production Golden Rice where the rice is infused with beta-carotene.
-The rice has Vitamin A, which the body can easily synthesise.
+One of the most essential uses of biotechnology is the infusion of nutrients into food in situations such as aid.
+Therefore, it provides food with heavy nutrients that are necessary for such circumstances.

 2. Abiotic Stress Resistance

-This means that there is a need to develop crops that can handle these abiotic stresses such as salinity, drought and frost from cold.
-In Africa and the Middle East, for instance, where the climate can be unforgiving, the practice has played a significant role in the development of crops that can withstand the prevailing harsh climates.
+For instance, in Africa and the Middle East, where the climate can be unforgiving, the practice has played a significant role in developing crops that can withstand the prevailing harsh climates.